 XS also comes in 18 different flavors, with 2 caffeine-free options, so there’s plenty to choose from.

-Yep, Coca-Cola now has their very own energy drink.
-It’s caffeine content is quite moderate too, the same as XS.
+Yep, Coca-Cola now has its very own energy drink.
+Its caffeine content is quite moderate too, the same as XS.

 Monster Zero Ultra

 If you’re a fan of Monster Energy Drink but would like to switch to something with less sugar due to high blood pressure, maybe you could try this sugar-free version.

 However, this version contains even more caffeine, which might be a bit much if you have high blood pressure.